chinthakagodawita/codeception-timekeeper/README.md

 This can be hugely useful when running your tests in an automated fashion, such as in a Continuous Integration system.
 You can schedule multiple parallel test runs, each with roughly-equal runtimes.

+This extension supports the following Codeception version:
+* 3.x
+* 4.x

 # Usage
 First, install this package:
 ```bash